What is Crawl budget? (Level up your SEO)

 Ways to verify crawl activity

-So if you are a new website, an enormous, or just want to double check if your site is being crawled properly, the process is super simple.
+So if you are a new website, an enormous one, or just want to double-check if your site is being crawled adequately, the process is super simple.

 If your site has a complex setup, you will have to access and store data from raw files and potentially use specific software such as Elasticsearch, Logstash, or Splunk.

 How does Google adjust the site crawl?

 No crawl budget is the same, and various inputs must be considered Googlebot crawls.

 Crawl demand is how much Google crawls your pages.
 It is based on the popularity of your pages and the performance of your content against Google’s index.